Skip to main content

 A columbarium is a structure or wall containing niches that hold urns of cremated remains.
 It is often located in a cemetery, mausoleum, or place of worship, and provides a permanent, visitable place for ashes.

 Each compartment in a columbarium is called a niche, and a niche may hold one or more urns.
-Fronts are commonly stone, glass, or bronze and can be engraved with names and dates.
+Fronts are commonly granite, marble, glass, or bronze and can be engraved with names and dates.
+A columbarium may stand outdoors as a garden wall, occupy a room inside a mausoleum, or be built into a church, synagogue, or memorial garden.

-A columbarium niche is a common choice for families who want cremation but still want a fixed place to visit, rather than scattering or keeping the urn at home.
+As cremation has become the most common choice in the United States, columbaria have grown more widely available.
+A niche is a frequent choice for families who want cremation but still want a fixed, visitable place to gather and remember, rather than scattering the remains or keeping the urn at home.

 See also